Offices in Hackensack and Jersey City, Serving All of New Jersey

 White-collar crimes are associated with business suites, not city streets.
 The accused is a businessman, not a street thug or drug dealer.
 These are crimes of deceit and fraud, not violence.
 Those accused of white-collar offenses may not feel like cr… Read More

 Federal law sets out a variety of white-collar crimes, which are crimes that are financially-motivated and do not involve violence or force.
 White-collar crimes can involve many different types of fraud and theft or attempted theft of money or property… Read More

 As most of us know, our justice system gives a person convicted of a crime the opportunity to appeal his or her case.
 In most cases, a criminal appeal does not afford the convicted person the ability to challenge the facts of the case.
 But it does all… Read More

 Brian J. Neary has always been known as “a lawyer’s lawyer.”
 Whether representing a fellow lawyer’s client, relative, or the lawyer himself, Mr. Neary is sensitive to the special concerns in such cases.
 Brian J. Neary assists f… Read More

-The Law Offices of Brian J. Neary is based in Jersey City and Hackensack, New Jersey.
-The firm provides criminal defense representation to clients throughout Bergen County, Hudson County and Essex County, including Hackensack, Fort Lee, Paramus, Ridgewood, Jersey City, Teaneck, Englewood, North Bergen, Union City, Newark, and Jersey City.
+The Law Offices of Brian J. Neary are based in Jersey City and Hackensack, New Jersey.
+The firm provides criminal defense representation to clients throughout Bergen County, Hudson County, and Essex County, including Hackensack, Fort Lee, Paramus, Ridgewood, Jersey City, Teaneck, Englewood, North Bergen, Union City, Newark, and Jersey City.

 While most of our client base comes as referrals from other lawyers, we are respected and chosen by clients from a wide variety of backgrounds, from professional athletes and entertainers to lawyers, doctors, business leaders, law enforcement employees, public officials, friends, and neighbors.